How To Look At A House

 If you are unsure whether you have found the right two numbers, you can double-check it by looking for the “RLA” rating on the data plate.
 RLA is an acronym for Rated Load Amperage, and is what the maximum amperage should be when the condenser up and running.
 If you divide the RLA by 6 for older units and 5 or 6 for newer units, you should get a number that approximates (not exactly) the tonnage of the system.
 Make sure you use RLA and not LRA, Locked Rotor Amperage, which is the surge of amps necessary to overcome inertia and start the system.
 It averages around five times the RLA.

-Also see How do I tell the age of a Franklin heat pump or air conditioner?
+Also see Who makes Franklin air conditioners, heat pumps, and furnaces? and How do I tell the age of a Franklin heat pump or air conditioner?
 For the age of another brand or manufacturer, go to our blog post How do I determine the age of my air conditioner?

 And to figure out what all the other numbers listed on the condenser data plate mean, go to our blog post How do I understand the air conditioner or heat pump condenser label (data plate)?